ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 6 - System Interrupts/Section 6 - System Interrupts.md

 ### Summary
 - Software allows a computer to execute different instructions without reconfiguring the hardware
 - The meaning of the contents of word of memory is defined by the context in which it is used
-- It paus to set slow external processes to run concurrently but to keep interrupts to check their status
+- It pays to set slow external processes to run concurrently but to keep interrupts to check their status